 to visit family seems to always be a little bitter, a little sweet.
 This year, all I had to do was go down main street to experience both.

 I love the history of old towns, the signs and sights.
 The old stores that have been there for decades.
 The little pieces of my history.
 I was able to visit the schoolhouse my grandmother, who died at the age of 103 went to.
 These old places are not like the gorgeous deco palaces I get to spend time in in Los Angeles.
 But they are just as old, or older, and have just as unique of a story to tell.

 The bitter came in the form of my brother’s girlfriend’s store burning down a few days before I arrived.
 In this old town’s main street, she had a bead and antique store in a building that dated before Oklahoma statehood.
 I remember fondly going inside and perusing all of the goodies and picking my favorites to buy (my favorite Harvey House 1930s turquoise bracelet came from here.)
-Then it was a pile of brick and rubble.
+Then it was a pile of brick and rubble, and then a clean lot.
 Just tragic.

 Next post, a visit to the 5 and dime and a haunted hotel.